EudiaApentsui/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Replace all characters A and c from input to Z and e respectively

 a script that removes all letters c and C from input

+a script that reverse its input